 The two piece column support needs to be compressed by tightening the black and silver screws to properly control the movement of the column tube.
-Precise alignment is done only by tightening or loosening the silver 5/16-18 screws in combination with the brass set screw.
+Precise alignment is done only by tightening or loosening the silver 5/16-18 screws.
 Push up slightly on the end of the arm.
 Look for a noticeable movement between the column tube and the column support.